-SmillsafProjection Project well through the costume so the audience can understand what is being performed or portrayed.
-Even though some participants faces may be covered with a costume, smiles and facial projection are encouraged.
+SHORMAANSHIP [10] Similar/Direction Project well brough the costume so the audience can understand what is being performed or portrayed.
+Even though some participants faces may be covered with a costume, numles and facial projection are encouraged.

 Energy/Enthusiasm Energy and enthusiasm maintained throughout performance.